-The ultimate displacement of the materials is imposed with a high value in order to complete successfully the analysis without affecting the structural response of the materials.
-A damage parameter of 0.99 is set for both mortar and the clay of the tubules in proximity of a plastic displacement of 0.03 mm.
+The ultimate displacement of the materials was imposed with a high value in order to successfully complete the analysis without affecting the structural response of the materials.
+A damage parameter of 0.99 was set for both the mortar and the clay of the tubules in proximity to a plastic displacement of 0.03 mm.

-The comparison between the numerical and experimental load-displacement diagrams is shown in Figure 15.
-The numerical analysis satisfactorily estimates the linear elastic branch of the graph, but the peak load attained is 8 % higher than the experimental one (55.54 kN against 51.48 kN).
-Also, the numerical analysis halts for an ultimate displacement which is close to that related to the load peak recorded during the experimental test.
-In fact, the displacement obtained by the numerical model is 11.700 mm, the experimental one 11.526 mm.
+The comparison between the numerical and experimental load displacement diagrams is shown in Figure 15.
+The numerical analysis satisfactorily estimated the linear elastic branch of the graph, but the peak load attained was 8 % higher than the experimental load (55.54 vs. 51.48 kN).
+In addition, the numerical analysis was halted for an ultimate displacement that was close to that related to the load peak recorded during the experimental test.
+In fact, the displacement obtained by the numerical model was 11.700 mm, while the experimental displacement was 11.526 mm.

-The damage in the numerical model corresponds to the experimental outcome, while displaying more cracks at the top and four single cracks departing from the midsection of each timber beam.
-Given the overall fair correspondence in terms of crack patterns, it can be assumed that these four single cracks appear only for numerical reasons, therefore they play no effective role in the overall response of the numerical model (Figure 16).
+The damage in the numerical model corresponded to the experimental outcome, while more cracks were present at the top, as were four single cracks originating at the mid-section of each timber beam.
+Given the overall fair correspondence in terms of crack patterns, it can be assumed that these four single cracks appeared only for numerical reasons, meaning they played no significant role in the overall response of the numerical model (Figure 16).